m-rbt01/calculator/solution-plan.md

     CALL display and PASS output container, and newOutput string ENDFUNCTION

+FUNCTION set operator TAKES id and symbol
+    SET operator id to id
+    SET operator symbol to symbol
+    CALL display and PASS output container and first operand plus symbol ENDFUNCTION

 FUNCTION evaluate operation takes operator click event
     SET operator node to event target
-    IF node id is equals button THEN
+    IF second operand IS NOT empty THEN
         CALL operate on operation object
+        SET first operand to result
+        SET second operand to empty string
+        CALL display and PASS previous operation container and output text content CALL display and PASS output container and first operand

     ENDIF
-    ELSEIF second operand is empty THEN
-        SET operator id to node id
+    IF operator node is IS NOT equals THEN
-        SET operator symbol to node text content
+        SET result to empty string
-        CALL display and PASS output node and output content plus symbol ENDELSEIF
+        CALL set operator and PASS node id and text content ENDIF
 ENDFUNCTION

 FUNCTION clear